Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have gone over the current 61-point total in five of nine games (55.6%) this season.
+- Coastal Carolina and its opponents have combined to put up more than 61 points in five of nine games this season.

-- Texas State's games have gone over 61 points in four of 10 chances this season.
+- So far this season, 40% of Texas State's games (4/10) have had more combined points than Saturday's total of 61.

-- The two teams combine to score 65.5 points per game, 4.5 more than the total in this contest.
+- The combined points per game average of the two teams, 65.5, is 4.5 points more than Saturday's over/under.

 - These two squads combine to allow 53.7 points per game, 7.3 fewer than this contest's over/under.

-- The average total in Chanticleers games this season is 58.8, 2.2 points fewer than Saturday's over/under of 61 .
+- The average total in Chanticleers games this season is 58.8, 2.2 points fewer than Saturday's total of 61 .

-- The 57 PPG average total in Bobcats games this season is four points fewer than this game's over/under.
+- The 61 over/under in this game is four points above the 57 average total in Bobcats games this season.

 Coastal Carolina Stats and Trends

-- In Coastal Carolina's 10 games this year, it has five wins against the spread.

-- The Chanticleers are 3-0 ATS when favored by 24 points or more this season.
+- This season, the Chanticleers have won ATS in each of their three games as a favorite of 24.5 points or more.

-- Coastal Carolina's games this year have hit the over on four of nine set point totals (44.4%).
+- Coastal Carolina's games this year have gone over the point total four times in nine opportunities (44.4%).

-- Coastal Carolina is 4-2 against the spread and 6-1 overall in games when it puts up more than 33.9 points.
+- When Coastal Carolina records more than 33.9 points, it is 4-2 against the spread and 6-1 overall.

-- In games that Coastal Carolina piles up more than 421.8 yards, the team is 4-3 against the spread and 7-1 overall.
+- Coastal Carolina is 4-3 against the spread and 7-1 overall when the team amasses more than 421.8 yards.

 - This year, the Chanticleers have seven turnovers, five fewer than the Bobcats have takeaways (12).